March 15th, 2021 (Updated 9/21/2021)

 Does the self-proclaimed “best offroad app” beat our favorite Gaia GPS?

 Reviews are opinions.
-You can believe what we write or don’t.
-We will be happy either way and we will keep on writing!
 See our disclaimer at the bottom of this article.

 Gaia GPS has been around for over 10 years.
 We have been using the app for over 8 years.
 We constantly compare it to others.
 We have also made lots of suggestions to Gaia GPS through those years in the hopes of making it an even better app with features that help with off-road and Overlanding adventures

-OnX Offroad is based off of OnX Hunt.
+OnX Offroad is based on OnX Hunt.
 As of this review, OnX Offroad is a little over a year old while OnX Hunt has been around for over 5.
 We have been using and testing OnX Offroad since its inception.